 Energy Resource Library >> Energy Terms and Definitions Glossary

 To make informed decisions about your energy needs, consumption, and services, you need to know the lingo of the energy industry.
-IGS Energy’s glossary gives you the definitions you need to understand everything from natural gas to green energy in your home, business and the market.
+IGS Energy’s glossary gives you the energy terms, acronyms, and definitions you need to understand everything from natural gas to green energy in your home, business and the market.

 Gauge pressure plus barometric pressure.
 Absolute pressure can be zero only in a perfect vacuum.